Master of Science in Project Management

 Courses count as formal education credit required to take the Project Management Professional (PMP) Certification offered through the Project Management Institute (PMI).

-Master of Project Management Snapshot
+Master of Project Management Degree Snapshot

 • 30 credit hours